weserv/docs/docs/crop.md

 ## Rectangle crop <Badge type="info" text="&c[x,y,w,h]=" />

-Crops the image to specific dimensions after any other resize operations.
+Extract/crop a region of the image after any other resize operations.

 Use percentage values (denoted by a value ending with `%`) to crop a relative portion of the image.

 ::: tip
-You can use `&precrop`, for a pre-resize crop behaviour.
+You can use `&precrop`, for a pre-resize crop behavior.
-See [Issue #176 - Combine cropping with resizing](https://github.com/weserv/images/issues/176) for more information.
+See [issue #176](https://github.com/weserv/images/issues/176) for more information.
 :::

 ::: code-group